21 Parks and Gardens to Visit in Paris, France

 • Métro – Line 2 – Anvers

-• Macaron Hoarder Insider Tip: Wear comfortable shoes and be very aware of your surroundings—there are stories of tourists being harassed by souvenir vendors or other solicitors.
+• NEP Insider Tip: Wear comfortable shoes and be very aware of your surroundings—there are stories of tourists being harassed by souvenir vendors or other solicitors.
 To avoid being a target, keep any valuables out of sight (ex: the latest iPhone).

 Square Louis Michel Sacré Cœur Basilica